How much does a driving instructor earn?

 That’s the most common question I get asked on a daily basis so here’s the honest answer:

-Yes, you can but most won’t and those that will often up making themselves ill doing it.
+Yes, you can but most won’t and those that do often make themselves ill doing it.

 If you understand that then you’ll do well.
 If not you’ll be yet another frustrated instructor, angry that they are making no money.

 This video looks at a common question asked by would-be driving instructors

 How a driving instructor can earn £40,000 or more